ncatlab/nlab-content/pages/9/8/3/6/26389/content.md

   \end{array}
 \]
 \end{example}
-This is the relation needed for the computation of the bracket among electric fluxes in (eq:PoissonBracketElectricElectricFluxes) below.
+This is the relation needed for the computation of the bracket among electric fluxes in Prop. \ref{PoissonBracketBetweenElectricFluxes} below.

 \begin{example}
 \label{BracketOfElectricFluxWithMagneticFluxDensity}